jarieramaa/ImmoEliza_API/README.md

 ```

 ## Prediction
 The application needs information from the user to calculate the price prediction.
-This request allows the user to provide information about the property, in which case the user is given price information.
+This request allows the user to provide information about the property.
+This data is used when application calculates the price prediction.

 The user can check what kind of information the application expects with the GET method.
+With POST method the user can define the actual house information.
 Examples of using GET and POST can be found below.

 ### Getting the information what to post (Method: 'GET', Address: '/predict' )
-GET <url>/predict allows the user to see what kind of data the application needs to calculate the property price estimate.
+GET url/predict allows the user to see what kind of data the application needs to calculate the property price estimate.

-The user can send a GET request to the application (GET: <url>/predict).
+The user can send a GET request to the application (GET: ```<url>```/predict).
 The user gets back a dictionary (pls. see example below) that describes the needed data, data types and format.

 The application supports several different prediction models that needs different information to make a price prediction.
 When using a different prediction model, the required input data is also different.
 With GET /predict you can easily check what kind of information is needed.
 For more information on the different prediction models, see the 'setup' chapter